Backbase/backbase.github.io/_posts/2023-10-06-code-coverage.md

 When making your test strategy you should aim to set up your team for success by understanding what is important to test in your project and what is not.
 This should be discussed before undertaking any new feature work, and should be part of the DoD (definition of done) of a user story.

-You should keep in mind the following:
+**Keep in mind the following:**

-* You should write unit test to all the business logic of features developed by your team, such as view model methods, use cases and utility classes should be tested.
+> You should write unit test to all the business logic of features developed by your team, such as view model methods, use cases and utility classes should be tested.
 Etc.

 # Setting a code coverage target